-Recently we published an article summarising some of the findings for Proofpoint’s 2020 “State of the Phish” report.
+Recently we published an article summarising some of the findings from Proofpoint’s 2020 “State of the Phish” report.

 That article focused on the rise in phishing threats over the last 12 months.
 However, this week we will be focusing on another concerning finding from the report – a lack of understanding when it comes to common phishing and ransomware threats.

 Below we have outlined some of the most popular attacks that malicious actors use.
 We have also provided advice and guidance and identifying these attacks, helping you to improve your organisation's resilience against them.

 Malware – Only 66% of respondents were able to accurately define malware.
 Short for Malicious Software, malware is a blanket term for viruses, worms, trojans and other harmful computer programs which attackers use to cause damage and disruption of their victims’ systems and networks.

 Ransomware – Staggeringly, after 2017’s high profile ransomware attacks, the report indicated that only 31% of respondents were able to correctly classify ransomware.
 Ransomware is a form of malware that encrypts a victim’s files.
 The attacker then demands a ransom from their victim to restore access upon payment.
 However, according to the report, 22% of victims never regained access to their data after suffering a ransomware attack.